Embed Widget

 • [ ] Set your brand colors and welcome message

-• [ ] Published your chat widget and saved your changes
+• [ ] Published your agent

 You do not need a perfect knowledge base to go live.
 Start with your top 10-20 most common questions and add more over time.
 Jarvis will honestly say "I don't know" for questions outside your content - which is better than making something up.